Time to Celebrate Summer Cookout Season With This No-Oil, Packed-With-Veggies, Macaroni Salad Recipe!

 Now that I’ve gotten my first two videos done (I’ll be sharing the next one when I get back from vacay!), I’m starting to refine my approach and I have an amazing line up of video content I can’t wait to share with you!

 Please take a moment to subscribe to my YouTube channel here!
 After I get my first 100 subscribers I can get a custom channel name–right now it’s a very unappealing and forgettable “UCOLWRfK4jTqPFM4Cqp4PrZg”, lol.

 This recipe is proof that nutrifying your favorite meals works!

-See, I made a vegan version of recipe a few years ago, you can see it here.
-The only problem was it was made with vegan mayo (which is straight-up machine-whipped oil), a combination of white and wheat macaroni noodles, and salt.
+See, I made a vegan version of recipe a few years ago, you can see it in the archives here.
+The only problem was it was made with vegan mayo (which is straight-up machine-whipped oil), a combination of white and wheat macaroni noodles, and plenty of salt.

 Could I eat the vegan version and still conform to Dr. Fuhrman’s recommendations?
 Sure, if I were following is 90/10 rule I could have a small portion of the vegan macaroni salad and it would fall under that 100-calories of low-nutrient foods.

 But I don’t like little portions.

 I’d rather stack my plate up with this nutritarian version and not skip a beat!

 See, the whole no-calorie-counting thing is a major turn-on for me–I always say portion control is for the birds!